Ernest-30/QuickMart-Sales-EDA/README.md

 5. Finding which payment method is used more often at a particular city, branch and for which product type

-6. Finding which branch has a better sale for which product
+6. Finding which branch has better sales for which product